jamiehand/jamiehand.github.io/projects/history-of-western-music/renaissance/index.md

 Renaissance actually sounded like.
 * Polyphonic music emerged in [the Medieval Period](../medieval-period) and was widespread by the time of the Renaissance.
-* During Renaissance, counterpoint also became popular -- a method in which voices imitated one another, which can be found in Palestrina's work.
+* During Renaissance, counterpoint ("part against part") also became popular.
+One form of counterpoint is imitative counterpoint, in which the melodic phrase in one voice is imitated by another voice (though not necessarily in the same key). ([Rehbach](../)) Some good examples can be found in Palestrina's work.
 * The Reformation of the 16th century played a part in the culture and music of this time.
 For example, different English monarchs required the composition of music with different religious emphases.
 * Instrumental music was more frequently copied down during the Renaissance than it had been during the Middle Ages, and Petrucci introduced a method of printing music in 1501, which allowed the spreading and sharing of this music more easily.
+* (Unless noted, all information is sourced from [Burrows](../).)

 Examples: